Keith Proffitt, MEI Curriculum Developer

-The large data sets associated with AS and A Levels in Mathematics should serve two purposes: they are a teaching resource and they provide a context for setting examination questions.
+The large data sets associated with AS and A Levels in mathematics should serve two purposes: they are a teaching resource and they provide a context for setting examination questions.

-OCR has issued three data sets for AS/A Level Mathematics B (MEI).
-Our hope is that teachers will use all three for teaching, but for each cohort of students just one will be the focus of some of the questions in the exam.
-Each data set will be clearly labelled as to when it is used.
+There are three distinct data sets published by OCR for use with this specification.
+One has data from individual people collected in health surveys, one has information about different countries of the world, and one has data about London boroughs and England regions.
+The aim is that teachers will use all three for teaching, but for each cohort of students just one will be the focus of some of the questions in the exam.
+Each data set is clearly labelled as to when it is used.

 We tried to write different types of questions using that data set, based on A Level content.
-When doing this, we realised that things in some countries have changed quite a lot during the lifetime of the legacy mathematics specifications so the data set would need to be updated from time to time - we didn’t want students learning about how things used to be in the world 15 years ago if that no longer reflected the current position.
+When doing this, we realised that in some countries things have changed quite a lot during the lifetime of the legacy mathematics specifications, so the data set would need to be updated from time to time.
+We didn’t want students learning about how things used to be in the world 15 years ago if that no longer reflected the current position.

-We are aware that some students (and maybe teachers) do not currently enjoy the statistics in the legacy Mathematics A Levels.
+We were aware that some students (and maybe teachers) did not enjoy the statistics in the legacy Mathematics A Levels.
 We think that may be because in mathematics the focus has been on learning statistical techniques without much idea of why you might want to use them.

 We thought that working with more than one data set could encourage students to understand that the techniques they are learning are applicable to a wide variety of data.

 The data in the CIA World Factbook is grouped by country; we realised that data based on individuals would allow better teaching of distributions.
 There aren’t many publicly available data sets which contain ungrouped data on individuals.
 The NHANES data set, from American health surveys, is often used in statistics courses and it contains a wealth of data so we decided to use that as one data set.

-Having got data about countries and data about (American) individuals, we thought it would be good to have some England-based data – the London Datastore is a good place to find suitable data and so we ended up with the following three initial data sets which we hope will appeal to students with different interests in terms of other subjects they are taking.
+Having got data about countries and data about (American) individuals, we thought it would be good to have some England-based data.
+The London Datastore is a good place to find suitable data and so we ended up with the following three initial data sets, which we hope will appeal to students with different interests in terms of other subjects they are taking.